-Driven by European and, in particular, national targets such as 'Biodiversity 2020: A strategy for England's wildlife and ecosystem services' and the 2010 targets before it, the past decade has seen a progressive change in the way English biodiversity has been managed when compared to previous decades.
+Driven by European and, in particular, national targets such as the 2020 Challenge for Scotland's Biodiversity and the UK Post-2010 Biodiversity Framework, the past decade has seen a progressive change in the way Scottish biodiversity has been managed when compared to previous decades.
 Core protected sites are now increasingly in a healthy state and restoration of natural processes is becoming prevalent in wildlife management policy.
 Landscape management with a wider environmental focus, securing both short-term restoration targets and long-term management aspirations, has built the foundations of a framework that will support the recovery of a species that has evolved to shape the natural ecology of the landscape.

-The Wildlife and Countryside Act 1981 (the "Act") provides the primary legal framework for the reintroduction of species of animal which used to be present in England.
-The Act provides for a licensing regime under which Natural England ("NE") is the licensing authority.
+The Wildlife and Countryside Act 1981 (the "Act") provides the primary legal framework for the reintroduction of species of animal which used to be present in Scotland.
+The Act provides for a licensing regime under which Scottish Natural Heritage ("SNH") is the licensing authority.

-NE has chosen to adopt the guidance provided by the IUCN Guidelines for Reintroductions and Other Conservation Translocations (the "IUCN Guidelines") in order to judge what must occur before a licence will be issued to reintroduce a species of animal to the wild in England.
-With the assistance of advice and guidance of Clifford Chance LLP, we have used the IUCN Guidelines to design the Project and to assist us with developing our proposals whilst undertaking the necessary work prior to submission of an application for a licence.
+In conjunction with the National Species Reintroduction Forum, SNH has published the Scottish Code and Best Practice Guidelines for Conservation Translocations (the "Translocation Code") in order to provide guidance on what must occur before a licence will be issued to reintroduce a species of animal to the wild in Scotland.
+With the assistance of advice and guidance of Clifford Chance LLP, we have used the Translocation Code to design the Project and to assist us with developing our proposals whilst undertaking the necessary work prior to submission of an application for a licence.
 The key steps that we have taken, or will take, include: